ahksoft/Termux-SuperShell/README.md

 2. Autosuggestions – Start typing a command and press

-→ (Right Arrow) to accept the suggestion.
+←↑↓→ Arrow key to accept/select the suggestion.

-Ctrl + Space to insert partially.

 3. Syntax Highlighting – Commands turn green if valid, red if invalid.

-4. History Search (FZF) – Press Ctrl + R and type to fuzzy search history.

-5. Custom Colors & MOTD
+4. Custom Colors & MOTD

 Termux colors are applied automatically.